5 Reasons Smart Leaders Prioritize Diversity

 Smart leaders recognize that education plays an important role in workplace culture.

 Respect and Inclusion In The Workplace explores both acceptable and unacceptable workplace attitudes and behaviours.
 Participants gain practical insights into ways to build and support a more inclusive workplace environment where every voice is equally heard and respected.

 Our workplace diversity quiz is quick and easy.
 We measure a variety of metrics: respect, diversity, incident reporting, management and more.
 Read it!

 Cross-cultural conversations can be challenging.
 These simple strategies can help you communicate more effectively, and respectfully.
 Read it!

-Kim has designed more than 300 online and blended learning programs and she provides digital strategy expertise to corporations and non-profit organizations across Canada.
+Kim is a digital strategist, nonprofit consultant, and educational content designer.
+She has designed more than 300 online and blended learning programs and she works with nonprofit organizations across Canada and abroad.